pololu/p-load/README.md

 ## Installation

-Installers for Windows, Linx, and Mac OS X are available for download from the Pololu P-Star User's Guide:
+Installers for Windows, Linux, and macOS are available for download from the Pololu P-Star User's Guide:

   http://www.pololu.com/docs/0J62